zambal/eml/README.md

 Eml also provides `Eml.transform`.
 All functions from the previous section are implemented with it. `Eml.transform` mostly works like enumeration.
-The key difference is that `Eml.transform` returns a modified version of the eml tree that was passed as an argument, instead of collecting nodes in a single list.
+The key difference is that `Eml.transform` returns a modified version of the eml tree that was passed as an argument, instead of collecting nodes in a list.
 `Eml.transform` passes any node it encounters to the provided transformation function.
-The transformation function can return any parsable data or `nil`, in which case the node is discarded, so it works a bit like a map and filter function in one pass.
+The transformation function can return any data that can be converted by the `Eml.Data` protocol or `nil`, in which case the node is discarded, so it works a bit like a map and filter function in one pass.
 ```elixir
 iex> Eml.transform(e, fn x -> if Element.has?(x, class: "article"), do: Element.content(x, "#"), else: x end)
 #html<[#head<%{class: "head"} [#meta<%{charset: "UTF-8"}>]>,